 Atlas Copco maintains lists of substances that are either prohibited or restricted due to their potential negative impact on health or the environment.
-Compliance with these lists is part of the Business Partner Criteria for evaluating business partners.
+Compliance with these lists is part of our business partner criteria for evaluating business partners.

 Distinction is made between Prohibited, Phase-out and Declarable substances:

-Business partners shall check for compliance using the lists (lined below) and take following actions
+Business partners must check their own compliance using the lists (linked below) and take the following actions: